nfrancois/serial_port/Readme.md

 * Use byte array instead of string to write on serial port.
 * Wait for `TODO(turnidge): Currently handle_concurrently is ignored`from Dart VM.
-* Support serial port communication parameter like node-serialport.
+* Support serial port communication parameter like (parity, stopbits, FLOWCONTROLS, ...).
 * Look for using [](native_extension_with_build_tools)https://github.com/mezoni/native_extension_with_build_tools) ?